bjnord/coding_practice/rust/README.md

 - `.tuple_permutations()` and `.tuple_combinations()` which return vectors rather than iterators
 - `.tuple_windows(n)` which returns an iterator that produces tuples of n; _e.g._ with _2_ it will return `(1st_el, 2nd_el)`, then `(2nd_el, 3rd_el)`, etc. (this is similar to `Vec` `.windows(n)` which produces a new vector)
 - `.unique()` to filter out duplicates (`Vec` has `.dedup()` but that's an in-place mutation)
+- [`.multi_cartesian_product()`](https://docs.rs/itertools/0.6.0/itertools/macro.iproduct.html) can be used to replicate an iterator across multiple dimensions (for something like a 2D or 3D matrix); there is also an `iproduct!` macro

 ## Testing

+1. Unit tests suppress `stdout`/`stderr` for any test that passes; you can use something like `assert!(false);` in a test to force it to fail and see any debugging output.

+1. Use the `#[cfg(test)]` directive to mark functions that are only used for tests; this gets rid of "unused function" warnings when running the app.
+These functions will not appear in auto-generated documentation, so use `//` not `///` to document them.

-Rust's test system will soon be able to perform [benchmarking measurements](https://doc.rust-lang.org/unstable-book/library-features/test.html) for testing performance.
+1. Rust's test system will soon be able to perform [benchmarking measurements](https://doc.rust-lang.org/unstable-book/library-features/test.html) for testing performance.
 As of Dec 2020 (Rust v1.46.0) this is currently an "unstable" feature.